Complete the survey in English

 What will happen to me if I take part and what will I have to do?

 If you choose to take part, we will ask you to complete a short online survey.
 You will be asked some basic questions about yourself, such as location, age and gender.
 If you are a burns healthcare professional, we will ask you what your clinical role is.
-You will then be asked to tell us what areas of burns care and treatment are most important to you.
+You will then be asked to pick ten questions from a longer list of questions.
+We want to know which ten questions are most important to you.

 We do not anticipate there being any disadvantages or benefits involved in you taking part in this project, although contributing to this project will benefit patients in focussing research on the most important areas of burn care.

-Because your responses to the survey are completely anonymous and any email address you provide will be stores separately, we will not be able to identify your data if you later wish to withdraw it from the project.
+Because your responses to the survey are completely anonymous, we will not be able to identify your data if you later wish to withdraw it from the project.
+Therefore, it will not be possible to withdraw your data after you have submitted the survey.

 Will my participation in this project be kept confidential?

-At the end of the project, survey responses will be anonymised – this means that any information that could identify you will be removed from your responses.
-Anonymised data will then be made available as ‘open data’, which means that it will be stored in a publicly accessible database hosted by the University of Bristol.
+At the end of the project, the anonymous survey response data will be made available as ‘open data’, which means that it will be stored in a publicly accessible database hosted by the University of Bristol.
 It will not be possible to identify you from this data.

 What will happen to the results of the research project?